-Culture is a big thing to us– we really try to make our culture something where people want to stay for a long time.
-Humor is a must, dogs are obviously welcome and a team-first mentality is infused in everything we do.
+Culture is a big thing to us— we really try to make our culture something where people want to stay for a long time.
+Humor is a must, dogs are obviously welcome, and a team-first mentality is infused in everything we do.
 This includes leadership training and a robust professional development program.
-We are always looking to bring the outside in, so we often have guest speakers come in to meet with our teams- we recently had producers from 60 Minutes and CNN come in to talk about how they develop stories.
+We are always looking to bring the outside in, so we often have guest speakers come in to meet with our teams; we recently had producers from 60 Minutes and CNN come in to talk about how they develop stories.
 Our Vibe Squad team creates activities, events, and outings that reinforce our established values system and inject some fun.
 We all look forward to our quarterly offsite adventures, which most recently took us to a Mets day game.
-One of the biggest things we’ve been working on is our E3THOS Program where we give away two percent of our profits, two percent of our time and two percent of our partner equity to various causes that are meaningful to our team.
-Through this program we took on a pro bono account with a non-profit that’s working to increase representation of Blacks and Latinos in tech called Code2040.
+One of the biggest things we've been working on is our E3THOS Program where we give away 2% of our profits, 2% of our time, and 2% of our partner equity to various causes that are meaningful to our team.
+Through this program we took on a pro bono account with a non-profit that's working to increase representation of Blacks and Latinos in tech called Code2040.
 We have a formal mentor program for our staff, and through E3THOS started a deeper partnership with Big Brothers Big Sisters of NYC to extend our commitment to mentorship.
 For the past three months, we built a curriculum for a group of high school students and met with them every two weeks to help them tell their personal stories for job and college interviews.
-One of the big questions we tackled was “tell me about yourself”-it’s literally the hardest question to answer!
+One of the big questions we tackled was "tell me about yourself"— it's literally the hardest question to answer!
 We worked with them the same way we work with clients to help them become comfortable answering questions and talking about themselves.
-It’s been amazing to see how energizing this program has been for our team, and how it helps us regain perspective.
+It's been amazing to see how energizing this program has been for our team, and how it helps us regain perspective.
 Using communications and the media to make things happen is a very powerful force, and it is great to apply that to a greater good benefit.

 Tell us about Hudson the Office Dog!

-Favorite places in DUMBO?
+What are your favorite places in DUMBO?

 I go to Atrium a lot, and Brooklyn Roasters in the West Elm Market.
-Honestly the carousel is magic, not that we go and ride it (that would be a little weird), but we’ll walk around there- really the whole promenade is wonderful.
+Honestly the carousel is magic, not that we go and ride it— that would be a little weird— but we'll walk around there; really the whole promenade is wonderful!
 Gran Electrica also has really good food and drinks.
 We also have some people who are using the new rock wall under the Manhattan Bridge pretty regularly.